LuccaSA/lucca-front/README.md

-# lucca-front
+# Lucca Front

-A modular framework for developing web applications by [lucca](http://www.lucca.fr).
+Lucca Front is a modular framework for developing web applications by [lucca](http://www.lucca.fr).
-Uses sub-packages architecture with unified versioning, à la [angular](https://github.com/angular/angular).
+It uses sub-packages architecture with unified versioning, à la [angular](https://github.com/angular/angular).

-## Contains 3 packages
+## Lucca Front contains 3 packages

  - a set of icons
- - a scss framework
+ - a SCSS framework
  - a library of useful angular components

-Angular package depends on SCSS one which depends itself on Icons.
+Angular package depends on the SCSS one which depends itself on Icons.

 ## How to install
 ### Add Lucca Front to your npm package

 ```